gsalaman/recipes/skirt_steak_chimi_x2.md

 * 1/2c extra virgin olive oil
 * 1/4c red wine vinegar
 * 2 tbsp oregano
-* 1 TBSP finely chopped chipotle pepper in adobo
+* 1 TBSP finely chopped chipotle pepper in adobo.
+This is the mild version.
+I'll go to 3 decent sized peppers with adobo.
 * 1 TBSP smoked paprika
 * 1/2 tsp crushed red pepper
-* 3 cloves garlic
+* 3 cloves garlic  - I usually go much heavier...6-8 here

 Flay did all this in a mortar and pestle, with a little salt and pepper.
 I'm gonna try food processor.